cjerzak/LinkOrgs-software/README.md

 | [**References**](#references)
 | [**Documentation**](https://github.com/cjerzak/LinkOrgs-software/blob/master/LinkOrgs.pdf)

-*Jan.
-19, 2024:* `LinkOrgs` has been rebuilt with a [JAX](https://en.wikipedia.org/wiki/Google_JAX) machine learning backend for improved computational efficiency and we're currently adding locality sensitive hashing from [zoomerjoin](http://beniamino.org/zoomerjoin/) for better handling of massive merge tasks (> 1 million observations in each data corpus).
+*March 2, 2024:* `LinkOrgs` has been rebuilt with a [JAX](https://en.wikipedia.org/wiki/Google_JAX) machine learning backend for improved computational efficiency and we're currently adding locality sensitive hashing from [zoomerjoin](http://beniamino.org/zoomerjoin/) for better handling of massive merge tasks (> 1 million observations in each data corpus).
 The re-build is experimental, so let us know if you come across any issues.

 ## Installation
 The most recent version of `LinkOrgs` can be installed directly from the repository using the `devtools` package